Availability options for Azure Virtual Machines

-This article provides you with an overview of the availability features of Azure virtual machines (VMs).
+This article provides an overview of the availability options for Azure virtual machines (VMs).

 Each Availability Zone has a distinct power source, network, and cooling.
-By architecting your solutions to use replicated VMs in zones, you can protect your apps and data from the loss of a datacenter.
+By designing your solutions to use replicated VMs in zones, you can protect your apps and data from the loss of a data center.
 If one zone is compromised, then replicated apps and data are instantly available in another zone.

 Virtual Machines Scale Sets